 and $r_{h}$ is given by the relation (29).
 Numerically, we give plots of the jet-quenching parameter in terms of the black hole charge and the temperature in Fig. 16 and Fig. 17 respectively.
 These plots show that the jet-quenching parameter of the $\mathcal{N}=2$ theory is larger than the jet-quenching parameter of the $\mathcal{N}=4$ theory.
 Also we find that the jet-quenching parameter of the three-charged black hole is larger than the jet-quenching parameter of the one-charge and two-charged black holes.
 For example by choosing $R^{2}=\alpha^{\prime}\sqrt{\lambda}$, $\alpha^{\prime}=0.5$, $\lambda=6\pi$, $q=10^6$ and $T=300$ $MeV$ one can obtain $\hat{q}=58$ $GeV^2/fm$.
 In that case the thermodynamical stability lets us choose $q\sim\times10^6$ for $T=300$ $MeV$.
 If we consider small value of the black hole charge then find the same value of the jet-quenching parameter as the previous cases, and this point is illustrated in Fig. 17.
 Therefore, in order to obtain $\hat{q}=5$ $GeV^2/fm$ the corresponding temperature of the QGP is $155 MeV$ for a small black hole charge.\\ As we promised already in order to compare our results with the case of $\mathcal{N}=4$ SYM we also perform the re-scaling (31) which yields us to obtain the following result,

 where

 which agree with the results of the Refs.
-[52, 53], where the jet-quenching parameter calculated with the chemical potential.
+[67, 68], where the jet-quenching parameter calculated with the chemical potential.
 The horizon radius $r_{0}$ obtained for the case of zero-charge black hole.
-For the non-zero charge it is clear that the horizon radius decreases ($r_{h}<r_{0}$).
+For the black hole with non-vanishing charges, it is clear that the horizon radius decreases ($r_{h}<r_{0}$).
 From the relation (19) we know that the $q=0$ limit is equal to $\phi=0$ limit and one can say that the jet-quenching parameter from the $\mathcal{N}=2$ supergravity theory with zero chemical potential is equal to the jet-quenching parameter from the $\mathcal{N}=4$ SYM theory.